sujanchegu/MI-UE18CS303/A3/README.md

     * [Description of dropouts as per Keras](https://keras.io/api/layers/regularization_layers/dropout/)
   f.
 Apply the activation function to the elements in the *z vector* for each of the neurons in the layer
     - Activation will be implement as a callback function to make coding easier and increase modularity of the code
-2. **Backward function**: Take the loss from the next layer, pass it to the neurons in the current layer and then pass the current neurons loss to the prev layer
+2. **Backward function**: Take the loss from the next layer, calculate the adjustment to the neurons in the current layer and then pass the current neurons' loss to the prev. layer
 3. **ReLU function (Class function)**: This will apply the ReLU activation function to its input
 4. **SoftMax function (Class Function)**: This will apply the SoftMax activation function to its input
   - This function needs the outputs of the other neurons in the layer before acitvation function output, i.e. wTx + b for the denominator term which is common to all neurons in the layer using SoftMax